aragon/AGPs/AGPs/AGP-Aracon2020.md

 ## Address of the transfer recipient

-- An ad-hoc Aracon DAO, or the Events DAO
+- An ad-hoc AraCon DAO, or the Events DAO.
+The Aragon Association will provide an address.

 ## Amount of the transfer